brookmiles/pocket-irc/trunk/PocketIRC/ReadMe.txt

 ?
 General perform on connect script
 ?
 Per network join on connect and perform

-x Make DCC List window landscape/square friendly
+x Channel list breaks on non-breaking spaces in nicknames !#%#@  (irc.visp.ru, #sarovnet, "Dr Geegle") x User changes nick with query open can no longer talk to that user x Make DCC List window landscape/square friendly
 ? drano - can't add favourite to channel (with key?) x psyBNC compat, has usernames starting with -, ( and )